 Key Strengths

-Privacy-First Design: Raw source code is never stored in the cloud.
-Instead, the remote database stores only abstract vector embeddings and encrypted metadata containing file paths and line ranges.
-The local client retrieves plaintext code chunks directly from local disk, securely injecting them into the LLM context window.
+Privacy.
+Raw source code never leaves your machine.
+The remote database stores only abstract vector embeddings and encrypted metadata (file paths, line ranges).
+The local client pulls plaintext chunks from local disk and injects them into the LLM context.
+Your code stays local.

 Known Limitations